Walsh University's Military Admissions

 Walsh University is proud to be part of the Yellow Ribbon Program, a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
 This program is a partnership between Walsh University and the VA to fund tuition expenses that exceed the highest public in-state undergraduate tuition rate.
 We can contribute up to 50% of those expenses and VA will match that amount.
 This makes a Walsh education, more affordable for all veterans.

 Our staff will work with you to discuss your academic and financial needs to optimize the benefits of the GI Bill and Post 9/11 GI Bill.
 They will walk you through the application, registration, and financial processes to assure that your transition is as seamless as possible.

 Active Duty military members and eligible Veterans that wish to use their Veteran's Education Benefits will need to have the following documents sent to the Office of Admission to complete the application process:

-- Completed an online application for admission to the University including the admission fee.
+- Completed an online application for admission to the University.

 - Official high school transcripts.